Robert Colescott: Legacy

 On June 30, 2022, the New Museum in New York opened "Art and Race Matters: The Career of Robert Colescott," the first Manhattan retrospective of the artist's career in more than three decades.
 Venus Over Manhattan then showcased an exhibition titled "Robert Colescott: Women," which examined the artist's depiction of women throughout his career, featuring around thirty artworks made between 1955 and 1996.

 Personal life

-Colescott had an older brother, Warrington Colescott Jr., of Hollandale, Wisconsin.
-He was also the father to five sons: Alex, Nick, Dennett, Daniel and Cooper.
-During his time he was also married five separate times.
+Colescott was married five separate times, and was father to five sons: Alex, Nick, Dennett, Daniel and Cooper.